oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

     ![](images/100/Picture100-4.png)

 - If all your services are not visible, **click** on the **Customize Dashboard**, you can add services to the dashboard by clicking **Show.** For this workshop, you will want to ensure that you are showing at least the **Application Container, Developer and Storage** cloud services.
-If you do not want to see a specific service click **Hide**
+If you do not want to see a specific service, click **Hide**

     ![](images/100/Picture100-5.png)

 ### **STEP 2**: Check/Set Storage Replication Policy

-Depending on the state of your Cloud Account, you may need to set the replication policy if it has not been previously set.
+Depending on the state of your Cloud Account, you may need to set the replication policy, if it has not been previously set.
 In this step you will got to the Storage Cloud Service to check on the status of the Replicaton Policy.

 - Click on the **Storage** Cloud Service

     ![](images/100/Picture-01.png)

 - If you see a message requesting that you **Set Replication Policy** as is shown below, click on the message.
-If the message is not displayed, your replicatin policy has already been set and you can continue to the next step.
+If the message is not displayed, your replicatin policy has already been set and you can continue to the next step by clicking on the **Dashboard** icon in the top right corner of the page.

     ![](images/100/Picture-02.png)

-- Care must be taking how your replication policy is set, because it cannot be changed.
-With Trial account, the first option available will generatlly set the replication policy sufficient for this workshop, so we will take the Default, and click on the **Set** button.
+- Care must be taking when setting your replication policy, because it cannot be changed.
+With Trial accounts, the first option available will generatlly set the replication policy sufficient for this workshop, so we will take the Default, and click on the **Set** button.

     ![](images/100/Picture-03.png)